HalimatThanni/HalimatThanni/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+**Every Dataset Has a Story.
+I Help Businesses Understand It.**

+Hi, I'm Halimat Thanni, a Data Analyst who helps businesses uncover opportunities, solve operational problems, and make confident decisions through data.

+I specialize in Excel, Power BI, SQL, and Python, transforming raw datasets into interactive dashboards and business stories that stakeholders can actually use.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy reading books, creating content, mentoring others, and binge-watching series.
+I also love love those light bulb moments during analysis, when data finally reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)

-## 🔭 What I'm Currently Working On
+## What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Lima Rides Operation Analysis:** An end-to-end Power BI project analyzing four years of ride-sharing operations (2021–2024), uncovering insights into revenue growth, operational efficiency, driver performance, customer retention, and bonus eligibility through interactive dashboards and data storytelling.
+- **US Based Candy Distributor Sales and Performance Analysis:** Transforming Raw Sales Data into Business-Critical Insights (Using Excel Only)
+- **Content Creation:** Teaching the importance of KPIs on a dashboard, their use, and how to implement them for data beginners.

-## 🌱 Currently Learning
+## Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+- Excel VBA (Visual Basic for Applications)
+- Excel macros

-## 🛠️ Technical Skillset
+## Technical Skillset

 <!-- This section uses Shields.io badges.
 You can customize them or create your own!-->